Information geometry of excess and housekeeping entropy production: Comparisons with other decompositions

-Conversely, this equation can be solved for $f_{r}$ as
+Conversely, this equation can be solved for $\netforcerr$ as

-where we write $J_{r}/(2\omega_{r})$ as $J_{r}/2\omega_{r}$ for simplicity.
 These relations can also be derived from a higher level structure.
-Define two dual convex functions which are the Legendre conjugate of each other: Given $\bm{\omega}$, the convex function
+Define two dual convex functions which are the Legendre conjugate of each other: for a fixed $\bm{\omega}$, the convex function

 is the Legendre conjugate of